-17.10.5 PyROS Usage Example
+17.12.5 PyROS Usage Example

-We will use an example to illustrate the usage of PyROS.
-The problem we will use is called hydro and comes from the GAMS example problem database in The GAMS Model Library.
-The model was converted to Pyomo format via the GAMS Convert tool.
+In this section, we illustrate the usage of PyROS with a modeling example.
+The deterministic problem of interest is called hydro (available here), a QCQP taken from the GAMS Model Library.
+We have converted the model to Pyomo format using the GAMS Convert tool.

-This model is a QCQP with 31 variables.
-Of these variables, 13 represent degrees of freedom, with the additional 18 being state variables.
-The model features 6 linear inequality constraints, 6 linear equality constraints, 6 non-linear (quadratic) equalities, and a quadratic objective.
-We have augmented this model by converting one objective coefficient, two constraint coefficients, and one constraint right-hand side into Param objects so that they can be considered uncertain later on.
+The hydro model features 31 variables, of which 13 are degrees of freedom and 18 are state variables.
+Moreover, there are 6 linear inequality constraints, 12 linear equality constraints, 6 non-linear (quadratic) equality constraints, and a quadratic objective.
+We have extended this model by converting one objective coefficient, two constraint coefficients, and one constraint right-hand side into Param objects so that they can be considered uncertain later on.

-Note: Per our analysis, the hydro problem satisfies the requirement that each value of (x, z, q) maps to a unique value of y, which indicates a proper partition of variables between (first- or second-stage) degrees of freedom and state variables.
+Note: Per our analysis, the hydro problem satisfies the requirement that each value of (x, z, q) maps to a unique value of y, which, in accordance with our earlier note, indicates a proper partitioning of the model variables into (first-stage and second-stage) degrees of freedom and state variables.